Terra88/hyprland-setup/README.md

 You can now add pictures to the wallpaper folder, or make sub folders for wallpapers and change wallpaper by pressing win+shift+w or by clicking the button on top right of your screen.

+Notice: This project is still under construction, i am mainly focusing on my archlinux installer for now, and will finish the theme later.
+Even though it doesn't have much features, it does add more widgets than the regular hyprland install, which has zero extra widgets:

+Features: Wallpaper engine, screen lock(hyprlock and a button to it), audio volume control icons and when pressed opens pavucontrol, bluetooth/network widgets, extra menu button, to open rofi, or wofi with, can be changed in the config, default: rofi), info bar that informs current folder path or web page name etc.

 ###**<br>If you want to use my other project: https://github.com/terra88/archlinux to install arch linux, you can install hyprland and the theme with it automatically with these steps:<br>^**
 ###**-Block 11 will prompt if you install Hyprland and ask, if you want to add my custom theme to it y/N. If you answer yes, additional packages will be installed that the theme requires and .config files will be copied** ###**automatically from this GitHub project.
 On a note you should also install the extra AUR packages, which are required for the theme.<br><br>**